A Site about Random Stuff You Might Need Around the House

 To some people it is a mystery product that they imagine full of numerous secret ingredients boiled up in a caldron.
 While not a magical product it is definitely a substance that has helped transform society.
 It is something we use every day to make our busy lives easier and safer.

-Detergent is not soap
+Detergent is Not Soap

 Prior to World War II laundry was cleaned with soap or soap flakes.
 After the war detergent became the predominant laundry cleaning choice.
 It was less expensive, more convenient, and worked better with the new-fangled washing machines.

-How clothes are cleaned
+How Clothes are Cleaned

-Most people do not realize that it is the water in the washing machine that does most of the cleaning, not the detergent.
+ost people do not realize that it is the water in the washing machine that does most of the cleaning, not the detergent.
 Primarily, it is the water that mixing with the dirt on the clothes that lifts off the soiling matter and holds it in suspension.
 Then when the washing machine drains the water finishes the job by carrying the dirt away with it.

 Question: So, if the water does the work, why do we need the detergent?